dabamos/dmpack/README.md

 [OpenADMS](https://www.dabamos.de/openadms.html), and in active development.

-The library and the accompanying programs are written in Fortran 2018, with some smaller parts in Lua.
+The library and the accompanying programs are written in Fortran 2018, with some smaller parts in Lua 5.4.
 At the moment, **DMPACK** runs on 64-bit Linux and FreeBSD only.

 * [Project Website](https://www.dabamos.de/dmpack.html)
 * [User Guide](https://www.dabamos.de/dmpack/guide/)